Everything You Wanted To Know About Breast Cancer But Afraid To Ask

 Breast cancer is treated with a combination of surgery, chemotherapy or radiation and the choice depends on the cell type and stage of cancer.
 Surgery aims to remove the entire cancer with a some surrounding normal tissue and lymph nodes where necessary.

-What are the risks for recurrence?
+What are the risks for Cancer Recurrence after Treatment?

 - Stage of cancer at the time of diagnosis (more advanced stage has worse prognosis)